 As part of your new retention program, it’s vital to pinpoint the root cause of employee dissatisfaction or turnover.
 Collecting and analyzing this information will help ensure your employee retention program meets your company’s needs on an ongoing basis.
 Try out the following tools:

-Exit interviews: To gain insights from departing workers, request an anonymous survey as part of the offboarding process.
+- Exit interviews: To gain insights from departing workers, request an anonymous survey as part of the employee offboarding process.
 Were they lacking career development?
 Employee recognition?
 Work flexibility?

 Hone your onboarding process